Eyes On: Aotearoa

 The country sits on a landmass that’s among the youngest geological formations on the planet, with active volcanoes, black sand beaches and thousands of species that no longer thrive at other latitudes.

-Thompson drew particular inspiration from the lifeways of New Zealand’s indigenous people, the Māori, who have incorporated the land’s primordial flora and fauna into their storytelling and artwork for generations.
+Thompson drew particular inspiration from the lifeways of New Zealand’s indigenous Māori people, who have incorporated the land’s primordial flora and fauna into their storytelling and artwork for generations.

-The unfurling leaf of a silver fern, for example, is central to the Māori and is depicted everywhere as koru, a symbol representing rebirth and new life.
+The unfurling leaf of a silver fern, for example, is depicted everywhere as koru, a symbol representing rebirth and new life.
 It struck her so profoundly that the symbol inspired Thompson's first tattoo.
-The title of the series, Aotearoa, is often translated as “the land of the long white cloud” and pays homage to North Island’s natural wonders as well as the Māori’s efforts to preserve their heritage and affirm their dignity.
+The title of the series, Aotearoa, is often translated as “the land of the long white cloud” and pays homage to North Island’s natural wonders as well as Māori efforts to preserve their heritage and affirm their dignity.

 In this 10-image series, Thompson seeks to present together the many different faces of a wild country that balances between the modern and primordial, the new and the eternal.